-Commented [A3]: Already an obligation under the EU version - no duplication of tasks needed.
-The guidance is already published.

-1. ENTSO for Electricity shall monitor the implementation of this Regulation in accordance with Article 8(8) of Regulation (EC) No 714/2009.
-Monitoring shall cover in particular the following matters:

-(a) identification of any divergences in the national implementation of this Regulation;

-(b)assessment of whether the choice of values and ranges in the requirements applicable to power generating modules under this Regulation continues to be valid.
+- 1. ENTSO for Electricity shall monitor the implementation of this Regulation in accordance for the Contracting Parties whose TSOs are members of ENTSO for Electricity.
+The Secretariat and the Energy Community Regulatory Board shall monitor the implementation of this Regulation for the Contracting Parties whose TSOs are not members of ENTSO for Electricity' with Article 8(8) of Regulation (EC) No 714/2009.
+Monitoring shall take into account the list of relevant information developed by the Agency for the Cooperation of Energy Regulators and it shall cover in particular the following matters: - (a) identification of any divergences in the national implementation of this Regulation; - (b)assessment of whether the choice of values and ranges in the requirements applicable to power-generating modules under this Regulation continues to be valid.

+ENTSO for Electricity shall report its findings to the Secretariat and the Energy Community Regulatory Board.
+The Secretariat and the Energy Community Regulatory Board shall make available the findings stemming from the monitoring of the implementation of this Regulation.

-2. The Agency, in cooperation with ENTSO for Electricity, shall produce by 12 months after the entry into force of this Regulation a list of the relevant information to be communicated by ENTSO for Electricity to the Agency in accordance with Article 8(9) and Article 9(1) of Regulation (EC) No 714/2009 as adapted and adopted by the Ministerial Council of the Energy Community.
+- 2. The Agency, in cooperation with ENTSO for Electricity, shall produce by 12 months after the entry into force of this Regulation a list of the relevant information to be communicated by ENTSO for Electricity to the Agency in accordance with Article 8(9) and Article 9(1) of Regulation (EC) No 714/2009.
 The list of relevant information may be subject to updates.
-ENTSO for Electricity shall maintain a comprehensive, standardised format, digital data archive of the information required by the Agency.

-3. Relevant TSOs shall submit to ENTSO for Electricity the information required to perform the tasks referred to in paragraphs 1 and 2data delivery to and as defined by the Agency.
+ENTSO for Electricity shall maintain a comprehensive, standardised format, digital data archive of the information required by the Agency. - 3.
+Relevant TSOs shall submit to the Secretariat, the Energy Community Regulatory Board and ENTSO for Electricity the information required to perform the tasks referred to in paragraphs and 21.

-Based on a request of the regulatory authority, DSOs shall provide TSOs with such information under paragraph 2 unless the information is already obtained by regulatory authorities, the Agency or ENTSO-E in relation to their respective implementation monitoring tasks, with the objective of avoiding duplication of information.
+Based on a request of the regulatory authority, DSOs shall provide TSOs with information under paragraph 2-1 unless the information is already obtained by regulatory authorities, the Agency the Secretariat, Energy Community Regulatory Board, or ENTSO-E in relation to their respective implementation monitoring tasks, with the objective of avoiding duplication of information.